-Black Satellite are duo Larissa Vale and Kyle Hawken and I recently compared them to aspects of Garbage’s crossover heavy sound.
-So if you’re into alternative rock or even metal, Black Satellite’s amazing debut album Endless is for you.
+Black Satellite are duo Larissa Vale and Kyle Hawken whom I recently compared to aspects of Garbage’s crossover heavy sound to a friend of mine.
+So if you’re into alternative rock or even metal, Black Satellite’s amazing debut album Endless is definitely for you.
 It is aggressive and innovative.
 In a word, I’m stunned.
 It’s like they brought their showsmanship from their live shows to the studio, refined it and truly captured the moment on this album.

 How does it make you feel that you know you have fans as far as Australia?